 Comfort with AT boots is critical - you can't go down to the lodge and take your boots off when you're miles away from the trailhead.
 Many people skin with their top buckles loosened (causing more fore/aft movement of the foot), so experienced backcountry skiers may fit their AT boots a little more generously than alpine boots in length.

-Last and width for AT boots is also more generous than performance alpine boots.
-You won’t find a 97 mm forefoot width on any touring boot, and widths in the 100-103 mm range are most common.
+Last and width for AT boots is typically more generous than performance alpine boots.
+Widths in the 100-103 mm range are most common.

 Many AT boots include a thermo-formable liner, which makes for a warmer and more accurate fit.
 Deal with fit issues before you head out on a trip - aching feet and blisters can be more than just an inconvenience in the backcountry.